muhammadn/firetail-go-lib/examples/petstore-chi/README.md

   ```
   < HTTP/1.1 400 Bad Request
   < Content-Type: text/plain
-  [firetail] request query parameter invalid: parameter "limit" in query has an error: value abc: an invalid integer: invalid syntax
+  firetail - request query parameter invalid: parameter "limit" in query has an error: value abc: an invalid integer: invalid syntax
   ```

 - Requests made with bodies that don't match the schema defined in your appspec: